General agreement – the General Payment Service Agreement, the conditions of which are applied to the Merchant.

-10.23. to observe the statutory provisions applicable to the Merchant and its business activities, in particular consumer protection laws and regulations.
-In particular, the Merchant shall provide the following information regarding the goods and services offered through its websites and for which it offers payment with Cards, with all information presented explicitly, clearly, in an easily accessible and timely manner as well as in accordance with the statutory provisions:
+10.23. to observe the statutory provisions applicable to the Merchant and their business activities, in particular consumer protection laws and regulations.
+In particular, the Merchant shall provide the following information regarding the goods and services offered through their websites and for which they offer payment with Cards, with all information presented explicitly, clearly, in an easily accessible and timely manner as well as in accordance with the statutory provisions:

 10.23.1. the complete name and address of the head office, the commercial register where the company is registered, the company code, and all other information which must be provided in business letters according to the respectively applicable law;

 10.23.2. general terms and conditions, provisions regarding rights of revocation and/or return, concerning the processing of Refunds and, where necessary, pre-contractual information;

 10.23.4. countries to which the Merchant delivers and the applicable delivery conditions;